Moaf2411/bachelor-project/README.md

 Summer 2022 - University of Tehran

-documentation of the project can be found in the "report" folder.

 In this project cnn and lstm models have been used to detect the keywords.